-As stated previously, your pet's travel documents and vaccination records must be current and complete for them to be permitted to board the plane.
-If taking your dog overseas, special quarantine regulations may also apply to certain destinations.
-Always check the information provided by the embassy at the destination thoroughly, as a quarantine provision may stipulate that your pet remains in quarantine for several weeks or months before being allowed to join you.
+Your pet's travel documents and vaccination records must be ready to go for them to board the plane.
+If taking your pet overseas, quarantine regulations may also apply to certain destinations.
+Always check the information provided by the embassy at the destination thoroughly.
+Your pet may need to stay in a quarantine facility for several weeks or months before joining you.

 During the flight

-Unfortunately, your pet won't be able to leave his travel crate or basket during the flight.
-Make sure that the travel travel crate contains a favourite chew toy, stuffed animal or an of item of your clothing with your scent on it, as this will help to calm your dog.
+Unfortunately, your pet will need to remain inside its travel crate for the duration of the flight.
+Make sure that the travel crate contains a favourite toy, blanket or a worn item of your clothing.
+The familiar scent will help to calm your dog or cat.

 After the flight

-Reeling from all the advice?
-Hardly surprising!
-Indeed, flying with an animal is a complex operation that requires meticulous preparation.
+Flying with an animal is a complex process that requires planning and preparation, but fear not!
 If you prefer to travel without your pet, then make sure you book a loving pet sitter well in advance.
-That way both pet and pet sitter can meet and get to know each other before you leave!
+Many Pawshake pet sitters can care for and cuddle your pet for long-term stays.